Interior Designer Kia Stanford Shares her Home Style Tips

-My favourite meal of the day is breakfast.
+My favorite meal of the day is breakfast.
 We have a fantastic cafe near where we live that do a great breakfast – French toast and compote.
 Followed by lovely long walk down through Greenwich, spot of shopping, a gorgeous lunch with friends in Soho with a glass or two of wine.
-Then back home to cook a healthy meal with my husband before heading out to a few of our favourite beer spots in the evening.
+Then back home to cook a healthy meal with my husband before heading out to a few of our favorite beer spots in the evening.

 I tend to keep myself pretty busy during the weekend and my downtime is very precious to me.